Work

 Disclaimer

 All of the concept, research, and original drawings created for the Oculus Kiosk is owned by Camille Dorset (MS, Applied Health Informatics at Fordham University).
-The Oculus Kiosk was a collaboration project between Camille Dorset (owner of the Oculus Kiosk), John Chelsom/Seven Informatics Ltd., and myself (a contract UX Designer).
+The Oculus Kiosk was a collaboration project between Camille Dorset (owner of the Oculus Kiosk), John Chelsom (CEO of Seven Informatics Ltd.), and myself (a contract UX Designer).

 Seven Informatics Ltd., a research consultancy, recently explored integrating cityEHR into ophthalmology triage.
 A student researcher, also an SME and former ophthalmology MOA, created proof-of-concept sketches based on clinic care pathways.
 My task was to refine these sketches into an accessible and UX-driven prototype that would accommodate ophthalmology patients of all backgrounds.